 Conditions of Entry

 - The events are held under Cycling Time Trials regulations.
 (CTT or RTTC as formally known)

 - Riders must belong to a club affiliated to the CTT.

 - Affiliation will cost your club only £30.00 per year.
 More information can be gained from their website Cycling Time Trials.
 Affiliation is made through the district in which your club resides.
 Please select your district from their website for the necessary contacts.

 - If you do not belong to an affiliated club and want to ride these events then all you need to do is join our amazing club CC Bexley.

-- As a member you will save £1.00 per event and be eligible for the Ten Mile Championship Competition.
+- As a member you are also eligible for the CC Bexley Ten Mile Championship Competition.